zackgouttel/custom-slicer/README.md

 # custom-slicer
-This is the repository for the Custom Slicer Power BI Visual
+This is the repository for the Custom Slicer Power BI Visual, I made this visual with the help of Marek Pilczuk while following his Udemy Course on Mastery of Custom Power BI Visuals, Using Typescript and the Power BI Visuals Library.